MAIN-MK-TAN/OmegaS/README.md

 * Document and simulate — do not deploy

 See [`CONTRIBUTING.md`](./CONTRIBUTING.md) for full protocol.
-Send a email to `Anonymou4.MK-TAN@proton.me` for anything non-github related!
+Send a email to `Anonymou4.MK-TAN@proton.me` for anything non-github related.

 > This is not a playground.
 This is research.